AdobeDocs/experience-manager-dispatcher.en/help/using/permissions-cache.md

 1. The render calls the AEM authorizer servlet (this servlet is not the Dispatcher AuthChcker servlet) to perform a security check.
 When the user is authorized, the render includes the rendered page in the body of the response message.
 1. Dispatcher forwards the response to the browser.
 Dispatcher adds the body of the render's response message to the cache.

-## Implementing permission-sensitive caching {#implementing-permission-sensitive-caching}
+## Implement permission-sensitive caching {#implementing-permission-sensitive-caching}

 To implement permission-sensitive caching, perform the following tasks: